woods-project/woods-project.github.io/raw-stories/2024-12-15-rebellion/a-tale-of-rebellion.md

 The Rebellion, once tiny and outgunned, had become a wildfire that would never again be contained.
 Even as the Emperor built new tools of oppression, he found himself locked in a war on countless fronts against adversaries that no longer feared him.
 Time was on the side of the Rebels.
 The galaxy, once cowed into silence, was speaking up.
 And while many battles still awaited them, while the final victory was not yet assured, they fought with the knowledge that they would one day prevail.

 Because heroes, unsung or legendary, had proved that the Empire was not invincible.
 Because in the darkest moments, they struck at the heart of tyranny and forced it to bleed.
-Because from Scarif, to Naboo, to Hoth, from Utapau’s sinkholes to the cloud-gas spires of Bespin, the Rebellion had lit a spark that would consume the night.
+Because from Dagobah, to Naboo, to Hoth, from Utapau’s sinkholes to the cloud-gas spires of Bespin, the Rebellion had lit a spark that would consume the night.

 **And that was how the age of the Empire began to crumble**, how its monolithic hold on the galaxy turned brittle, collapsing beneath its own weight and the unstoppable fervor of those who believed in freedom.
 Yes, the road ahead was long, and countless sacrifices still lay in wait.
 But the people were no longer alone.
 Their imaginations had tasted the possibility of a galaxy without tyranny.
 And once that possibility took root, no fleet, no Death Star, no mind trick could ever fully extinguish it.